alexjlockwood/ShapeShifter/README.md

 Writing high-quality [path morphing animations][adp-path-morphing] is a tedious and time-consuming task.
-In order to morph one shape into another, the SVG paths describing the two must be *compatible* with each other&mdash;that is, both must have the same number and type of drawing commands.
+In order to morph one shape into another, the SVG paths describing the two must be *compatible* with each other&mdash;that is, they need to have the same number and type of drawing commands.
 This is problematic because:

 * Design tools&mdash;such as [Sketch][sketch] and [Illustrator][illustrator]&mdash;do not easily
   expose the order of points in a shape, making it difficult to change their order.
+As a result, engineers will often have to spend time tweaking the raw SVG path strings given to them by designers before they can be morphed, which can take a significant amount of time.
-* Design tools often map to shape primitives not supported in certain platforms (e.g. in Android, circles need to be represented by a sequence of curves and/or arcs, not simply by their center point and radius).
+* Design tools often map to shape primitives not supported in certain platforms (e.g. circles need to be represented by a sequence of curves and/or arcs, not simply by their center point and radius).
 * Design tools cannot place multiple path points in the same location, a technique that is often necessary when making two shapes compatible with each other.
-* No easy way to visualize the in-between states of the resulting path morphing animation.
+* Design tools provide no easy way to visualize the in-between states of the desired path morph animation.

 ## Features